flowxo/flowxo-sdk/README.md

 }
 ```

-Facebook uses OAuth2, and so an example for a Facebook service might look like:
+Facebook uses OAuth 2, and so an example for a Facebook service might look like:

 ``` js
 auth: {